1995 Moscow Victory Day Parades: Red Square Parade

-The Red Square Parade was the another parade held in post-Soviet and in the Yeltsin era but did not feature military hardware, which would not be displayed again until 2008.
+The Red Square Parade was another parade held in post-Soviet and in the Yeltsin era but did not feature military hardware, which would not be displayed again until 2008.
 This parade would feature all surviving veterans from all fronts marching past Red Square.

-The parade was observed by Russian leaders from Lenin's Mausoleum and more than 50 world leaders, most notably United Nations Secretary General Boutros Boutros-Ghali, President Jacques Santer, United States President Bill Clinton, Canadian Prime Minister Jean Chretien, British Prime Minister John Major, Chinese President Jiang Zemin, Azerbaijani President Heydar Aliyev and Uzbek President Islam Karimov.
+The parade was observed by Russian leaders from Lenin's Mausoleum and more than 50 world leaders, most notably United Nations Secretary General Boutros Boutros-Ghali, European Commission President Jacques Santer, United States President Bill Clinton, Canadian Prime Minister Jean Chretien, British Prime Minister John Major, Chinese leader Jiang Zemin, Azerbaijani President Heydar Aliyev and Uzbek President Islam Karimov.
 Major political figures attending were President of the Russian Federation Boris Yeltsin and Prime Minister Viktor Chernomyrdin.
 The parade was inspected by retired Marshal of the Soviet Union Viktor Kulikov and commanded by retired General of the Army Vladimir Govorov.
 In this parade, Russian President Boris Yeltsin delivered his first Victory Day address.
 This parade was also the only to feature and show the Iberian Gate and Chapel under construction on Red Square, which was later finished the following year.
 Among the notable veteran participants was pilot Stepan Borozenets.